michaelschung/apod-map/README.md

 A few things that I would eventually like to add:
 - **List view of the pins.** Ideally organized by date, appearing as a floating window on the left side of the map (think Google Maps).
 This would also allow me to include links to the photos that didn't make it through the location-extraction process.
 - **Personal API key input.** Probably via a pop-up modal.
 Not super urgent since DB caching enforces a strict upper bound on how many times the website will need to make API calls, but it could be nice in concept.
-- **Web search for improved location extraction.** The entire AI side of this works better in ChatGPT than through the OpenAI API, since ChatGPT is able to browse the Internet.
+- **Web search for improved location extraction.** The entire AI side of this works better in ChatGPT than through the Anthropic or OpenAI APIs, since ChatGPT is able to browse the Internet.
 But I think I'd have to pay for [Google Search API](https://developers.google.com/custom-search/v1/overview) access to support the requests that I'd want to make.

 ## Disclaimer